jrgparkinson/mushy-layer/README.md

 There are example problems, with input files, in the `/examples/` directory.

 # Documentation
-Documentation can be generated using Doyxgen if it is installed.
+Documentation can be generated using [Doyxgen](http://www.doxygen.nl/) if it is installed.
 A default configuration file can be found in the `/docs/` directory, which can be run via:

 ```console
 $ cd /docs/
 $ doxygen
 ```

+You can also find a reasonably up to date version of the documentation online at [https://jrgparkinson.github.io/mushy-layer/doc/html/index.html], if you do not want to compile it yourself.
+The Classes section is particularly useful.

 # Extra utilities
 This repository contains various other pieces of code for running simulations.